Date of publication: January 2019

 - They will ask whether individuals have national insurance numbers.

-- They may wish to see payslips, passports, and personnel files.
+- They may wish to see payslips, passports, personnel files.

 - How you record contact details for individuals?